fve1ga/fveigalopez_webpage/content/post/bunsen/index.md

 ---
-title: Building up from canonical setups
+title: Building up from canonical experiments
 subtitle: Looking forward to the first results of our Bunsen and counterflow burners to characterize natural gas/hydrogen flames.

 # Summary for listings and search engines